 Richard's inscriptions are fairly similar.
 The majority of them reading his favoured

-His latest known bell was dated 1624 at Burnham, Buckinghamshire.
-This was presumable the date of his death.
+His latest known bell is dated 1624 at Burnham, Buckinghamshire.
+This was presumable the year of his death.
 It was 35" in diameter and has since been recast by John Taylor & Co.

 The treble at Ifield is our county's earliest example, featuring an initial cross to resemble old time traditions.
 This was dropped afterwards.

-His moulding wires were usually quite heavy except on the Ifield bell and a interesting feature on some of his bells is using a smaller figure where a 0 on the date was required.
+His moulding wires were usually quite heavy except at Ifield.
+Occasionally, he'd use a smaller circle where a second 0 was needed.

 The treble at Ifield is our county's earliest example, featuring an initial cross to resemble old time traditions.
 This was dropped afterwards.

-His moulding wires were usually quite heavy except on the Ifield bell and a interesting feature on some of his bells is using a smaller figure where a 0 on the date was required.
+His moulding wires were usually quite heavy except at Ifield.
+Occasionally, he'd use a smaller circle where a second 0 was needed.

 Inscriptions